 We discuss …w

-Our design , combined with the use of analysis methods that provide quantitative estimates of p(“t”-response) given any combination of VOT step, exposure condition, exposure block order, and current test block allowed us to obtain 384 different measurement within and across participants for which the ideal adaptor model we test makes different quantitative predictions (Test 1-4 x 3 exposure conditions with different underling distributions x 3 Latin-square designed orders of the specific random samples drawn from those distributions x 12 VOT steps during test).
+Our design , combined with the use of analysis methods that provide quantitative estimates of p(“t”-response) given any combination of VOT step, exposure condition, exposure block order, and current test block allowed us to obtain 384 different measurements within and across participants for which the ideal adaptor model we test makes different quantitative predictions (Test 1-4 x 3 exposure conditions with different underlying distributions x 3 Latin-square designed orders of the specific random samples drawn from those distributions x 12 VOT steps during test).
 As we now clarify, assessing how much of the changes in participants’ perception at these 384 measurement points can be captured by a model of distributional learning (with only 3 DFs!) is a substantial contribution to previous work.

 To appreciate just how different what we do is to previous work, it helps to consider that >99.99% of previous work has not tested models of distributional learning at all.
 While those studies have been critical in establishing qualitative compatibility with the distributional learning hypothesis, previous work leaves completely open whether distributional learning can actually explain a non-trivial share of the observed changes in listeners’ behavior—as would be expected if distributional learning is the core mechanism underlying rapid adaptation during speech perception.